Covid in Brazil

 Naturally, our Portuguese language school couldn’t just ignore the pandemic.
 And with the safety of our staff and students in mind, we implemented some measures.

-Basing ourselves on research indicating a decreased risk of contamination outdoors, we decided to turn open restaurants, beach bars, parks, squares, street markets (and even the beach!) into our newest classrooms.
+Basing ourselves on research indicating a decreased risk of contamination outdoors, we decided to turn open restaurants, beach bars, parks, squares, street markets (and even the beach!) into our latest classrooms.
 This was no biggie – our Portuguese teachers were already used to teaching outside the school thanks to our livelearning methodology.
 And, you tell me, wouldn’t it be fun to have class by the beach while sipping some coconut water?

 It’s important to keep in mind that staying safe is a group effort.
 We count on our students to be responsible and take precautions in the face of Covid in Brazil.
 After all, a single suspected Covid case will lead to a halt for in-person classes for your group (or sometimes even the entire school) for two weeks in order to quarantine.
 That’s two weeks of having online classes stuck in your apartment instead of learning around the streets of Rio.
 So everybody has to pitch in with their share of responsibility and solidarity.